enarjord/passivbot/README.md

 ------------------------------------------------------------------
 overview

-the bot's purpose is to accumulate btc in bybit inverse
+the bot's purpose is to accumulate btc in bybit inverse, usdt in binance usdt futures

-will make entries automatically, but will also work with user making manual entries and adding to or removing from positions while the bot is active

-it works by entering small, then either closing position at static markup or reentering at in price intervals

-depending on initial entry amount and funds available in futures wallet, it will double down repeatedly until position is closed or funds run out
+it is a market maker bot, making a grid of limit orders and one closing order at static markup

 if there is no position, it will make a bid at order book's highest bid and ask at order book's lowest ask